 There is a lot baked into the word “encrypted.”
 But in its most basic form, it just means “locked.”
 Thankfully, for your emails, many email apps offer encryption.
 Apps like Outlook, Apple Mail, or Virtru use encrypted connections to your email server so no one can intercept them while they’re being uploaded or downloaded.

 There are services that go a step further, like Virtru, and encrypt your actual inbox.
-So in the event your email does get hacked, the messages themselves would be unreadable because they’re encrypted.
+So in the event, your email does get hacked, the messages themselves would be unreadable because they’re encrypted.

 Avoid checking your email on public WiFi

 Public or unprotected internet networks are great.
 They allow us to stay connected when we’re not at home and don’t have cell service.
 But bad actors also know how much we rely on these networks.
 So, they become hotbeds of nefarious activity.
 And the worst part is this is all in public so there could be a ton of different people on the network.
 Making it nearly impossible to be able to tell who or if someone is behaving suspiciously.
+That’s why, we recommend using VPN on public WiFi when you are going to check your email.

 Don’t click on suspicious links in your email

 It’s a good habit to always check the URL before you enter your password.
 And verify that it’s coming from a legitimate email address.
+You can use one of the online tools to check the link in your email before clicking on it.
+We recommend using this one – Threatcop Phishing URL checker.

 Never post your email address publicly